-You can use root hints to configure servers that are authoritative for nonroot zones so that they can discover authoritative servers that manage domains at a higher level or in other subtrees of the Domain Name System (DNS) domain namespace.
-These root hints are essential for servers that are authoritative at lower levels of the namespace when they locate other servers under these conditions.
+You can use root hints to prepare servers that are authoritative for nonroot zones so that they can discover authoritative servers that manage domains at a higher level or in other subtrees of the DNS domain namespace.
+These root hints are essential for servers that are authoritative at lower levels of the namespace when locating and finding other servers under these conditions.

 To update root hints on the DNS server

-In the console tree, expand DNS, and then click the applicable DNS server.
+In the console tree, click the applicable DNS server.